kalistalks/chromodoro.crx/README.md

-# Pomodoro Timer Chrome Extension
+# Chromodoro — a Pomodoro Timer Chrome Extension

 ## Overview
 This Chrome extension combines a Pomodoro timer with a to-do list to help you boost productivity.
 Manage your tasks and track your work intervals efficiently right from your browser.